rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

     - `toolbar(3)` -> Toggle full screen

     Actions will only be triggered if initiated with a user interaction.
 Fullscreen cannot be toggled with a simulated interaction (i.e. using `/SET`)

+#### `openUrl(url)`
+- `url`: http(s) url

+*Built-in client only*: opens url with the system's default browser *External client only*: opens url in a new tab

+If the event that triggered the script's execution was not initiated by a user interaction, this function will have no effect.